 Like most of McCarthy's books, it was optioned for a film, and The Film of the Book (Also called The Road) was released on November 25, 2009.
-It was directed by John Hillcoat, the director of The Proposition, starring Viggo Mortensen and Charlize Theron (in a minor role).
+It was directed by John Hillcoat, the director of The Proposition, starring Viggo Mortensen, Kodi-Smit Mcphee, Charlize Theron and Guy Pearce.
 The score was done by Nick Cave and Warren Ellis (no, not that Warren Ellis).

 - After the End: One of the few such novels to actually make it look like mankind is on its way out.
 Not just scraping by, but truly dying.

 - Anti-Hero: The Man, doing the best he can considering the world he lives in.

 - Apocalypse Anarchy: The world has descended into chaos.
 It's the law of the jungle.